Kaniz-Fatema-Nabila/Indices-Analyses/README.md

     ```bash
    python web_scraping/commodity_future.py
    ```
-6. You will get the scrapped data in the CSV files
+6. You will also get `data_preprocessing.ipnyb` file where the scraped data have been preprocessed to form appropriate data for further analysis.
+7. The file named `data` contains all the scraped and preprocessed data in CSV files.